python/devguide/developer-workflow/psrt.rst

   necessary to make a determination whether a report is a vulnerability and developing a patch.
 Coordinators are encouraged to involve members of the core team to make the best decision for each report rather than working in isolation.
-* As a Coordinator, calculating the severity using CVSS and authoring advisories to be shared on `security-announce@python.org`_.
+* As a Coordinator, calculating the severity using CVSSv4 and authoring advisories to be shared on `security-announce@python.org`_.
 These advisories are used for CVE records by the `PSF CVE Numbering Authority`_.
 * Coordinators that can no longer move a report forwards for any reason must